Fall 2014 Post-Graduate Volunteer Service Fair

 Annemarie Barrett ('12)

 Thinking of ways that service can be part of your life after you graduate?
 You’ve got options!
-Learn more at the Post-Graduate Volunteer Fair, Thursday, September 26.
-In the meantime, feel free to contact Community Service and Action for a conversation.
+Feel free to contact Community Service and Action for a conversation about the many ways you can serve.
 We have great resources to aid your search.
 Plus, all of our staff have done full-time service and are glad to share our own stories.

 Where Do I Start?